leanprover/theorem_proving_in_lean4/tactics.md

 ```

 Note that Lean hides the other goals inside the ``case`` block.
 We say
 it is "focusing" on the selected goal.
-Moreover, Lean signs an error
+Moreover, Lean flags an error
 if the selected goal is not fully solved at the end of the ``case``
 block.